 - achieves system reform in line with the ambitions stated in the Report of the National Review of Mental Health Programmes and Services (reform).

 The PIR program’s reform goals articulate a local approach to achieving system change.
 Seeking change in complex systems is not easy, but an essential element of PIR.
-Early analysis of the work of the Victorian PIR programs has identified key elements that contribute to achieving system reform, which are summarised in the White Paper preview available now.
+Early analysis of the work of the Victorian PIR programs has identified key elements that contribute to achieving system reform, which are summarised in the White Paper preview available.

 Australian Bureau of Statistics 2008